Why Grouchy, Rude 'Catwad' Is Catnip To Kids

 So clearly I owe Jim Benton a huge debt.
 Not only is he saving my kids from the psychological damage I am inflicting on them as an unfunny parent, but he's validating their own weird idea of humor, which is much more encouraging than the forced guffaw I produce when my kids tell me their own jokes.
 And it doesn't hurt that he's giving them a bit of Sophia and Rose in cartoon cat form, which is definitely humor I can appreciate.

-Catwad: It's Me Two comes out in September, so the repetition of jokes in my house continues.
+Catwad: It's Me, Two comes out in September, so the repetition of jokes in my house continues.

 Send help.